rename-this/vhs/site/content/Reference/_index.md

 ##### `file`
 The `file` source reads data from a file on the local filesystem.
 It requires the following command line flag for configuration.
+This source reads a file from the filesystem and emits a raw stream of bytes to the [modifiers](#input-modifiers) and [formats](#input-formats) in the specified input chain.
+These modifiers and formats implement specific support for various file formats.
+JSON and gzipped-JSON files are currently supported by the available input modifiers and formats.

 * `--input_file <path to input file>` Required.
 Specifies the path to the input file to be read.

 ##### `gcs`
 The `gcs` source reads data from a Google Cloud Storage object.
 It requires the following command line flags for configuration.
 Note that the GCS source also requires Google Cloud authentication credentials to be present on the machine or in the container where `vhs` is run.
+The `GOOGLE_APPLICATION_CREDENTIALS` environment variable can be used to specify the location of the credentials file.
 For more information on GCS authentication, see Google's documentation [here](https://cloud.google.com/docs/authentication/production).
 * `--gcs-bucket-name <GCS bucket name>` Required.
 Name of bucket that contains the object to be read.
 * `--gcs-object-name <object name>` Required.
 Name of object to be read.